En-Be/We-Touch/APPROACH.md

     - Made a new set of gestures
 - Need the pointer to be off until triggered
 - Pointer is turned off, but the code is a mess and needs refactoring
+- Removed Recorder script and references to it in scene
 ---

 ## Tasks